 Abhi Kakuturu and Emma Clark, both recent graduates of the Master of Science in Biomedical Informatics (MScBMI) program, focused their capstone project on a little understood area of cancer involving overly active genes in the X chromosome.
 While both had previous experience working in cancer labs, the entirely data-based foundation of their project, along with the coding skills required to arrive at their solution, was a new and exciting challenge for them.
-What’s more, they both pursued a Master of Science in Biomedical Informatics precisely to learn more about these methods.
+What’s more, they both pursued a master's in health informatics precisely to learn more about these methods.

 “I knew that I wanted to incorporate my biology background moving forward,” said Kakuturu, who is currently working as a data scientist before applying to medical school.
-“But so much of biology these days involves using and manipulating data that it seemed vital that I develop some of the important data science skill sets I didn’t get a chance to learn as an undergrad.
-That’s what brought me to the MScBMI program and the capstone project was an excellent way to bring everything I learned while there together.”
+“But so much of biology these days involves using and manipulating data with data science skill sets I didn’t get a chance to learn as an undergrad.
+That’s what brought me to the biomedical informatics degree program.
+The Capstone Project was an excellent way to bring everything I learned together."

 Studying Atypical Results in Gene Production